 About The Center

 Kansas State University's Center on Aging coordinates and develops educational and training programs in aging, stimulates aging research, coordinates outreach activities, and serves as a referral center for information on aging resources in Kansas.
 The Center on Aging faculty addresses general issues of aging and seeks solutions to the challenges of aging.
-Undergraduate students may work toward an emphasis in gerontology regardless of their primary major or discipline.
-Graduate students can apply for a graduate certificate or masters in gerontology.
-Most of the courses are offered by faculty in disciplinary departments throughout the university.
+Undergraduate students may work toward a Minor or a Secondary Major in Gerontology, regardless of their college, primary major or discipline.
+Graduate students can apply for a Graduate Certificate or Masters in Gerontology.
+Courses are offered by faculty in disciplinary departments throughout the university.

 To provide a focus on aging issues through teaching, research, outreach and service that orients the talents of the faculty and the resources of the university toward identifying and addressing the challenges and opportunities of an aging society.

 In the 1970's faculty in the Department of Sociology, Anthropology and Social Work had a vision for an academic program in gerontology.
 In 1975 the Kansas Board of Regents approved the establishment of the Center on Aging at K-State.

 The secondary major in gerontology and the long term care administration programs were approved and established as undergraduate programs in 1981 and 1984 respectively.The online Masters in Gerontology, a part of the Great Plains Interactive Distance Education Alliance, began accepting students in the fall semester of 2003.
 In 2005 the online Graduate Certificate in Gerontology was established.

 - 1977-1991 -- George Peters

 - 2008-2021 -- Dr. Gayle Doll